Interlacing Properties of Coefficient Polynomials in Differential Operator Representations of Real-Root Preserving Linear Transformations: Reality and Interlacing of the Roots of the Reality and Interlacing of the Roots

 \end{theorem}

 \begin{proof} By equations~\eqref{eqn:Ln-closed-form} and~\eqref{eqn:Q-general-expression},

 \end{proof}

-Now we consider the Laguerre linear transformation $x^n \mapsto L_n(x)$, as in equation~\eqref{eqn:closed-form-expression-for-Laguerre-Qk}.
-Unlike the polynomials $Q_k^H(x)$ associated with the transformation $x^n \to H_n(x)$, the coefficient polynomials $Q_k^L(x)$ are not orthogonal with respect to any moment functional because they do not satisfy a three-term recurrence relation.
+Now we consider the Laguerre linear transformation $x^n \mapsto L_n(x)$ with coefficient polynomials as in equation~\eqref{eqn:closed-form-expression-for-Laguerre-Qk}.
+Unlike the polynomials $Q_k^H(x)$ associated with the transformation $x^n \to H_n(x)$, the coefficient polynomials $Q_k^{L}(x)$ are not orthogonal with respect to any moment functional because they do not satisfy a three-term recurrence relation.
+For example, there do not exist constants $a,b,c$ such that $Q_3^L(x)=(ax+b)Q^L_2(x)+cQ^L_1(x)$.
 However, these polynomials have interlacing roots in the interval $(0,1)$.
 To prove this, we modify arguments of Dominici, Driver, and Jordaan~\cite{Dominici-Driver-Jordaan-2011}, who showed interlacing of roots when the sequence of polynomials satisfies a specific class of differential-difference equations.
-The polynomials $Q_k^L(x)$ do not satisfy this class of relations, but they do satisfy a differential-difference equation as seen in the following lemma. \begin{lemma} The coefficient polynomials $Q^L_n(x)$ corresponding to the transformation $T[x^n] = L_n(x)$ given in equation~\eqref{eqn:closed-form-expression-for-Laguerre-Qk} follow the following differential-difference equation for all $n$.
+The polynomials $Q_k^{L}(x)$ also satisfy a differential-difference equations as seen in the following lemma. \begin{lemma} The coefficient polynomials $Q^{L}_n(x)$ \eqref{eqn:closed-form-expression-for-Laguerre-Qk} satisfy the following differential-difference equation for all $n$.